xiix0/scam/README.md

-I don't know half of you half as well as I should like; and I like less than half of you half as well as you deserve.
+I must have a prodigious quantity of mind; it takes me as much as a week sometimes to make it up.
-		-- J. R. R. Tolkien
+		-- Mark Twain, "The Innocents Abroad"